Optimizing HikariCP maximumPoolSize for High Concurrency

 Validation Commands & Post-Deployment Verification

 Confirm pool stability under load.
-Verify connection acquisition latency returns to baseline.
+Verify connection acquisition latency returns to baseline — for the percentile methodology behind “returns to baseline”, see Measuring Connection Acquisition Latency Percentiles.
 Extract JMX metrics via jcmd <pid> VM.command_line.
 Monitor HikariPool-1.ActiveConnections continuously.

 Run the following PostgreSQL query to verify idle versus active alignment: